Dear R eaders:

 daughter, Emily

-Hitchcock Terry (see Chapter 27), and
+Hitchcock Terry (see Chapter 27),

-In 2011 Smith published a reproduction of
+Archives.
+In 2011 Smith published a

-the album, Fungi Selecti Picti, 1821,
+reproduction of the album, Fungi

-edited by art historian Robert L. Herbert.
+historian Robert L. Herbert.

 October 1, 2020